solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 Receipt tree with five receipts as leaf nodes [L0, L1, L2, L3, L4]
-where R0, R1, R2, R3 are the receipts and Nζ is the root.
+where R0, R1, R2, R3, R4 are the receipts and Nζ is the root.
-          Nτ
+          Nζ
          /  \
         /    \
        Nδ     Iε